Gongfu Handcrafted Black Tea - Tea Sample

 Characteristics

-- Originates from the region recognized as the birthplace of black tea, renowned for producing some of the finest black teas in the world.
+- Originating from the region recognized as the birthplace of black tea, it is renowned for producing some of the finest black teas in the world.

 - Grown in a pristine, pesticide-free environment, thriving in pure and natural surroundings.